wix-incubator/wix-cli-docs/guides/start/about.md

 # Wix CLI for Apps

 The Wix CLI for Apps is a tool for building apps on the [Wix Platform](./platform_overview.md).
 It is a more streamlined alternative to building apps using the [Wix Developers Center](https://dev.wix.com/).
 The CLI provides you with a familiar developer experience including all the tooling and building blocks needed to create rich and powerful apps, with minimal setup and configuration.
-T he apps you develop empower millions of Wix users to take their sites and businesses to the next level.
+The apps you develop empower millions of Wix users to take their sites and businesses to the next level.

 > **Developer Preview**
 >